Views of Yosemite Falls and Yosemite Valley await hikers, topped off with a panorama of Half Dome and Sierra mountain peaks from Glacier Point.

 The Four Mile Trail typically opens for the season sometime in May and closes below Union Point due to treacherous conditions after significant snow accumulation (usually by November or December).
 After major snowfalls, the entire trail may close.
 When partially closed, only the lower three miles (5 km) are open to the gate below Union Point; good views of Yosemite Valley are still possible, although Glacier Point and Union Point would not be accessible.
 This lower section is also very icy and slippery during winter and early spring.
 View current conditions for trail closures and view historical opening and closing dates for this trail.

 Drinking water is not available along the trail.
-When the Glacier Point Snack Stand is open (late May through mid-October), food and beverages are available for purchase at Glacier Point.
-A drinking fountain is also available at Glacier Point (late May through mid-October).
+When the Glacier Point Snack Stand is open (late May through early-October), food and beverages are available for purchase at Glacier Point.
+A drinking fountain is also available at Glacier Point (late May through early-October).
 Bring 2 quarts/liters of water if hiking this trail one way (or 4 quarts/liters if hiking round trip).

 Parking is available along Southside Drive in Yosemite Valley (signed as "Four Mile Trail").
 Parking is also available at Glacier Point, near the trail's end.